 Many clients who come to us often find themselves at the threshold of refurbishment, looking to renovate their house for the first time.
 Understandably at this point, they don’t much of an idea about what it is they want to do, let alone how they’re going to do it or with what.
-One question that we ask of those looking to fit new timber windows to their home is whether they are looking for hardwood or softwood.
+One question that we ask of those looking to fit new timber windows to their home is whether they are looking for hardwood, softwood or perhaps even a third option?

 This is a common misconception, for not all hardwoods, are hard, nor softwoods indeed soft (though this is generally true), and really the choice comes down to personal preference rather than durability.
 Balsa wood, for example, is an extremely light-weight wood, though it’s considered to be a hardwood.
 Their, albeit confusing, terminology instead comes from the trees that grow them.